August 31, 2013

 When Jesus Christ ascended to Heaven, He left you an incredible gift—your spiritual gift.
 Maybe you’ve not discovered yet what you have in Jesus.
 Could it be you have it framed on the wall, not using it?
 Or have left your gift under the tree, unopened and unappreciated?

 God didn’t save you to sit but to serve!
 He gave you a spiritual gift.
-“But unto every one of us is given grace according to the measure of the gift of Christ” (Ephesians 4:7).
+“But to each one of us grace was given according to the measure of Christ’s gift” (Ephesians 4:7).
 If you’re a child of God, that includes you.

 When the Lord Jesus purchased our salvation, at the same time He broke Satan’s back.
 Satan’s kingdom came crashing down.
 His malevolent forces were crushed by Calvary.
 Jesus Christ led captivity captive.
 Satan had taken the world captive, but Jesus took Satan captive.
 His kingdom is ruined.
 The spoils of the battle—our grace gifts to serve our great King—are given to us.